Enhancing Performance with Internally Cured Concrete (EPIC2) Videos

 Enhancing Performance with Internally Cured Concrete (EPIC2) is one of FHWA’s innovations promoted in the seventh round of the Every Day Counts (EDC) program.

 FHWA’s Innovation Spotlight video introducing the innovation for the Round 7 launch and a series of online training videos are shown below.
-The FHWA’s Center for Accelerating Innovation, EDC-7 EPIC2 page provides links to these videos and links to other supporting research, model specifications and technical assistance resources.
+The FHWA’s Center for Accelerating Innovation, EDC-7 EPIC2 page provides links to several videos and links to other supporting research, model specifications and technical assistance resources.

 Innovation Spotlight: Enhancing Performance with Internally Cured Concrete (EPIC2)